August 10, 2022 by Lazer Brody

 You know the old expression: Sticks and stones can break my bones but words can never hurt me!
 Whoever coined that never learned a thing about the human soul and especially the soul of a child.
-Many adults today harbor deep emotional scars that never healed because of a derogatory nickname that someone gave them when they were young.
-If that someone was a parent, it takes a miracle to heal the insulted child’s soul, who grows up with a negative self-image that’s worse than a physical handicap.
+Many adults today harbor deep emotional scars that never healed.
+Why?
+When they were young, someone gave them a derogatory nickname.
+If that someone was a parent, it takes a miracle to heal the insulted child’s soul.
+Who will compensate the child who grows up with a negative self-image that’s worse than a physical handicap?

 Do you remember the classic “Peanuts” series with Snoopy and Charley Brown?
 It was an international favorite.
 There was one character in the series named “Pigpen”.
 Charles M. Schulz, who created Peanuts, never gave him a real name.
 Ever Pigpen became one of the “Peanuts” regulars in 1954, he has never been known by any other name.

 Suppose we were to discover that this little boy’s mother and father coined the horrendous nickname of Pigpen.
 We’d be furious and indignant, wouldn’t we?
-We’d ask ourselves how can people be so cruel as to bury their child alive in a coffin of a negative self-image, driven into him from an early age, that he’s a filthy, messy, slob and a social misfit.
+We’d ask ourselves how can people be so cruel as to bury their child alive in a coffin of a negative self-image?
+Where do they get the right to define him or her from an early age as a filthy, messy, slob and a social misfit?
 What can possibly be expected of such a child?

 Where do parents get the license to murder their kids with verbal abuse?
 Where do they get the right to call their children “lazy”, “stupid”, “fat”, or “coward”?
 Insulting a child is every bit as cruel as beating him with a stick or stone; in many respects, a child’s soul is far more fragile than a human bone.
 Broken bones heal faster than broken souls.